Hi there, it's been a while, hasn't it?↑§

 “This book is a great celebration of the female libido.
 I don ‘t know what you’ve read in science fiction or fantasy about female libidos, but the notion of ‘vagina porn’ is a new concept in the canon of literature.
 It’s an intriguing and important new development, because the female libido is really the core of our human consciousness. “ —DAVID FRICKE

-I’m really looking forward to a better version of GPT-2 or maybe some sort of super-accessible service or website or app or something.
+I’m really looking forward to a better version of GPT-2 or maybe a (*deep inhale*) TensorFlow.js implementation.

 When I was messing around with GPT-2, it would usually give stuff that you’d expect, but sometimes it would suggest things that completely 180’d the story.

 For example, I gave GPT-2 a string about two friends hugging.
 The friend being hugged was suggested to be feeling “happy”, or they “smiled”.
 However, GPT-2 also gave me a suggestion that the friend being hugged was “scared”.
-This was mostly due to the vagueness and shortness of the prompt, but it was interesting and happened a couple of other times again.
+This was mostly due to the vagueness and shortness of the prompt, but it was interesting and happened a couple of other times again when I was too vague with my prompts.

 And finally, probably the best implementation of GPT-2 would be in school essays.